arfedulov/vue2-modal/README.md

 - opens over the main document;
 - disables the access to main document (navigation, scrolling etc.);
-- has a backdrop which may obcure the underlying page content (for focusing user attention on the modal content);
+- has a backdrop which may obscure the underlying page content (for focusing user attention on the modal content);
 - allows receiving yes/no response from a user;
-- utilizes ARIA means;
+- built with accessibility in mind;

 [See an example](https://www.w3.org/TR/wai-aria-practices-1.1/examples/dialog-modal/dialog.html)